 - Set your kids up with a savings account and show them the growing balance.
 Get them excited about the money they are putting away.
-You can talk to us about our Save up account (there are ways to earn bonus interest* too).

-- Give your children pocket money so they can manage their own finances - this is the easiest way to help them to understand the value of things.
+- Give your children pocket money so they can manage their own finances.
+This is the easiest way to help them to understand the value of things.

 - Talk to your kids about the difference between needs and wants.
 They might really really want the Holiday Barbie, but maybe there's something else that they need more.
 Teaching kids not to spend on impulse is a super valuable lesson to learn early on.

-So there you have it a few simple tips to start your kids learning about good money habits.
+So there you have it, a few simple tips to start your kids learning about good money habits.
 Remember starting early will help set your kids up for sensible spending later in life.

-Please note this information does not take into account your personal circumstances and is general advice only.
+The small, small print: Please note this information does not take into account your personal circumstances and is general advice only.
 Before opening any Bank of us account, please read the Account & Access Facility Conditions of Use and our Schedule of Fees and Charges and decide if the account is right for you.
 Interest rates are subject to change without notice and should be verified with your local Bank of us branch.